Daryasza/tg/readme.md

-Small pet-project, telegram bot [Angella](https://t.me/lijhobot).
+Small telegram bot [Angella](https://t.me/lijhobot).
 Deployed on Heroku.
 Can play a game with you on guessing a number.

 ## Available Scripts